pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 ### Calculating Best Possible Performance

 Since all of our servers are connecting to the same PostgresQL database it's possible that PostgresQL might become the common bottleneck between them all and our benchmarks essentially become useless.
 For starters, let's run PostgresQL entirely in memory.
-Second, let's benchmark PostgresQL itself so we can determine the theoretical upperbound for the performance of our RESTful API servers.
+Second, let's benchmark PostgresQL itself so we can determine the theoretical upper bound for the performance of our RESTful API servers.

 So benchmarking PostgresQL is really easy!
 If we have PostgresQL installed on a machine it also comes with a command line tool called `pgbench` that does all the hard work for us.
 Initializing the benchmark tables is as easy as: